ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/README.md

 #### 4. Postgraduate Researchers from Other Institutions
 - Scholars from other universities looking for a high-quality exemplar of a compliant UK-style PhD thesis format.
-- Researchers who wish to adapt Imperial’s clear, modular structure for their own institutional guidelines.
+- Researchers who wish to adapt Imperial's clear, modular structure for their own institutional guidelines.

 ---